 ## exportClass() - save data to flat files

-The MAE object contains both the 4 levels of omics data.
+The MAE object contains four omics layers.

 experiments(MAE)